 - USPS – use the US Postal Service to use the tracking number on USPS.com

 - Old Dominion – use this option to use the tracking number on ODFL.com – New in 9.1113

 - Will Call – this option means that the part will be left for your staff member to pick it up at the vendor’s location

 - Pick Up – this indicates that you will pick up the part

 - Courier – indicates that a third party service will be picking up the part and bringing it to your office – New in 9.0924

 - SAIA – this shipper does not have a tracking API to their website.
-So no tracking can be displayed here in iPoint.
+So we cannot display tracking information here.
 But you can list them as the Carrier.